-Number of Shares/Common Membership Interests Purchased Pı Shar Me Average rice Per re/Common mbership Interest
+Number of Shares/Common Membership Interests Purchased Pr Share Mei rice Per e/Common mbership nterest

 Years Ending December 31:

 2011 6,135,189 \$ 33.39

 2012 12,817,196 \$ 27.66

 2013 3,488,101 \$ 37.98

-As a result of the delivery of shares of Class A common stock through December 31, 2013 relating to (i) the settlement of vested restricted stock units ("RSUs") and deferred stock units ("DSUs"), (ii) the incentive plan share awards of shares of restricted Class A common stock, (iii) the delivery of shares of restricted Class A common stock in exchange for RSUs and (iv) the delivery of shares of Class A common stock in connection with business acquisitions and the LAM Merger, there were 5,744,856 and 10,230,729 shares of Class A common stock held by Lazard Group at December 31, 2013 and 2012, respectively.
-Such shares of Class A common stock are reported, at cost, as a reduction of members' equity within the accompanying consolidated statements of financial condition.
+As a result of the delivery of shares of Class A common stock through December 31, 2013 relating to (i) the settlement of vested restricted stock units ("RSUs") and deferred stock units ("DSUs"), (ii) the incentive plan share awards of shares of restricted Class A common stock, (iii) the delivery of shares of restricted Class A common stock in exchange for RSUs and (iv) the delivery of shares of Class A common stock in connection with business acquisitions and the LAM Merger, there were 8,317,065 and 12,802,938 shares of Class A common stock held by our subsidiaries at December 31, 2013 and 2012, respectively.
+Such shares of Class A common stock are reported, at cost, as "Class A common stock held by subsidiaries" on the accompanying consolidated statements of financial condition.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)